How Many CCs in a Pint? A full breakdown to Volume Conversions

 1 liquid pint ≈ 473.176 cubic centimeters (cc or cm³)

-This means that one liquid pint is roughly equal to 473.176 cubic centimeters.
-However, it's important to note that this is an approximation.
+So in practice, one liquid pint is roughly equal to 473.176 cubic centimeters.
+Even so, don't forget to note that this is an approximation.
 The precise conversion can vary slightly depending on the temperature of the liquid and the specific definition of the pint used.

 Conversion Factors: Dry Pint to Cubic Centimeters